wolfSSL/documentation/wolfBoot/src/chapter03.md

 - flash the application image to the non-secure partition:
 `STM32_Programmer_CLI -c port=swd -d test-app/image_v1_signed.bin 0x08040000`

-For a full list of all the option bytes tested with this configuration, refer to [STM32-TZ.md](/docs/STM32-TZ.md).
+For a full list of all the option bytes tested with this configuration, refer to [Appendix L](appendix12.md).

 ### Scenario 2: TrustZone Enabled, wolfCrypt as secure engine for NS applications